 Ind AS 36, Impairment of Assets: The objective of Ind AS 36 is to prescribe the procedures that an entity applies to ensure that its assets are carried at no more than their recoverable amount.
 An asset is carried at more than its recoverable amount if its carrying amount exceeds the amount to be recovered through use or sale of the asset.
-If this is the case, the asset is described as impaired and the Standard requires the entity to recognise an impairment loss.
+If this is the case, the asset is described as impaired and the Standard requires the entity to recognize an impairment loss.
 The Standard also specifies when an entity should reverse an impairment loss and prescribes disclosures.

 An entity shall assess at the end of each reporting period whether there is any indication that an asset may be impaired.
 If any such in dication exists, the entity shall estimate the recoverable amount of the asset.
 However, irrespective of whether there is any indication of impairment, an entity shall also: